sirasjad/FC-RP/README.md

 * Anti-health/armour hack system
 * Real world time sync
 * Log out spot saving
-* Newbie chat system with a dynamic mute system which unmutes the player after the specified minutes
 * Reports handling system with a dynamic mute system which unmutes the player after the specified minutes

 Enjoy the gamemode.